Harshita-Kanal/Memory-Game/README.md

 * Actvities in Kotlin

 ## What's next for Remember: A memory game
-* The user can play the game using custom images.
 * More interactivity can be added.
 * Background music can be added.
 * Work on the UI.